-NAPD pools the intellectual capital of our members by compiling practical, relevant resources and bringing local justice issues to the national stage.
+Stronger Together: NAPD pools the intellectual capital of our members by compiling practical, relevant resources and bringing local justice issues to the national stage.
 Member benefits include:

 - Articles - NAPD articles chronicle experiences, legal developments, news stories, challenges, and successes in the field, providing insight into both the common goals and the diverse circumstances of public defense work.

-- Webinars - NAPD hosts webinars almost weekly, and has more than 100 webinars in its archive on MyGideon.
-Topics innclude: “Internet Secrets and Social Media Intelligence Revealed”; “Using Mental Illness to Get a Jury to Not Guilty”; “Cross–Examination of a Complainant in a Sex Case”; “Defending Confession Cases”; Spotting & Challenging Prosecutorial Misconduct”; and, “Language Impairments.”
+- Webinars - NAPD hosts webinars almost weekly, and has more than 150 webinars in its archive on MyGideon.
+Topics innclude: “Internet Secrets and Social Media Intelligence Revealed”; “Using Mental Illness to Get a Jury to Not Guilty”; “Cross–Examination of a Complainant in a Sex Case”; “Defending Confession Cases”; "Spotting & Challenging Prosecutorial Misconduct”; and, “Language Impairments.”

 - MyGideon - MyGideon is NAPD's library of public defense resources and information, continuously curated for quality and recency.
 All past webinars and hundreds of other training videos are archived on MyGideon.
 The resources at MyGideon grow daily.

-- IT Support - NAPD provides guidance on case management systems, data/database development, and related technology for organizations that lack IT support staff.
+- IT Support: NAPD provides guidance on case management systems, data/database development, and related technology for organizations that lack IT support staff.

-- Juvenile Justice - NAPD works to ensure that juvenile defense is supported and resourced by the national defense community.
+- Juvenile Justice: NAPD works to ensure that juvenile defense is supported and resourced by the national defense community.

 - Public Education & Outreach: NAPD creates resources, communications assistance and directly supports members to promote public defenders and public defender values.